-This tactic is connected to the following metrics on the District Scorecard:
+This tactic is connected to the following metric on the District Scorecard:

-- Family Engagement - Community Outreach
+Family Engagement

-Tactic Timeline Q1 - Q4 Work with district athletics program coordinator to create guidance for coaches. ► Meet with athletic directors and coaches to review volunteer procedures.
-Develop resources for coaches to provide parents during parent meetings to explain volunteer responsibilities.
+Tactic Timeline Q1 - Q4 Continue to work with district athletics program coordinator to create guidance for coaches. ► Meet with athletic directors and coaches to review volunteer procedures.
+Refine resources for coaches to provide parents during parent meetings to explain volunteer responsibilities.
 Work with secondary volunteer coordinators to establish best practices when working with after-hours athletic events.
-Compare volunteer hours logged to athletics from the 2018-19 school year (10,093) to the 2019-20 school year.
+Compare volunteer hours logged to athletics from the 2019-20 school year to the 2020-21 school year.